material-components/material-components-web/packages/mdc-textfield/README.md

 #### Leading and Trailing Icons

-Leading and trailing icons can be added to MDC Text Fields as visual indicators as well as interaction targets.
+Leading and trailing icons can be added within the box or outlined variants of MDC Text Field as visual indicators as well as interaction targets.
 See [here](icon/) for more information on using icons.

 ### CSS Classes